Port of Tallinn

 In October 2016, the Port of Tallinn subsidiary TS Laevad took over operation of the ferry routes between the Estonian mainland and the islands of Saaremaa and Hiiumaa.

-Under the subsidiary, OÜ TS Shipping, the Port of Tallinn owns and operates icebreaker MSV Botnica.
+Under the subsidiary, TS Shipping, the Port of Tallinn owns and operates icebreaker MSV Botnica.

 On 29 September 2017, at the EU Digital Summit in Tallinn, a partnership of Ericsson, Intel and Telia Estonia announced that they had implemented the first live public 5G network in Europe at the Tallinn Passenger Port to connect with Tallink cruise ships at the port.

-In 2018, the company was listed in Tallinn Stock Exchange.
+In 2018, the company was listed in the Tallinn Stock Exchange.
 It was the first time in nearly 20 years in Estonia when a state-owned company went public in Estonia.
 It was also the 2nd largest IPO in Nasdaq Tallinn in the number of retail investors participating.
 The Republic of Estonia remains as the largest shareholder and holds 67% of the company.